-Darton west is home to 10,669 people, or 4.6% of Barnsley’s total population.
+Darton west is home to 10,669 people, or 4.6% of Barnsley’s total people.
 62.4% of residents are of working age, fewer than the borough and regional averages but similar to the national average.
-More than 20% are of pensionable age, compared to borough and regional averages of just over 17%.
+More than 20% are of pension age, compared to borough and regional averages of just over 17%.

-Over 98% of the population is white, and 97.4% were born in the UK.
+Over 98% of people are white, and 97.4% were born in the UK.
 72.4% of residents have a religion, over 4% more than the national average.
-The largest group by far is made up of Christians, with the remaining mainstream religions representing only 0.8% of the total.
-Only 0.8% of households contain nobody whose main language is English, which is lower than the borough average and less than one quarter the national average.
+The largest group by far is made up of Christians, with the remaining mainstream religions being only 0.8% of the total.
+Only 0.8% of households contain nobody whose main language is English.
+Which is lower than the borough average and less than one quarter the national average.

-More than 54% of adult Darton residents are married, compared to a borough average of 47.7%, and just over one quarter are single.
-Widowed people and surviving partners from civil partnerships account for 8.1% of the adult population, which is slightly higher than the borough, regional, and national averages.
-Almost 15.9% of single parent householders are men, significantly more than the national average of 9.7% and higher too than the borough average of 11.6%.
+More than 54% of adult Darton residents are married.
+Compared to a borough average of 47.7%, and just over one quarter are single.
+Widowed people and surviving partners from civil partnerships account for 8.1% of the adult people.
+Which is slightly higher than the borough, regional, and national averages.
+Almost 15.9% of single parent householders are men.
+Greatly more than the national average of 9.7% and higher too than the borough average of 11.6%.

-77.7% of Darton West residents describe their health as ‘very good’ or ‘good’, more than the borough average but fewer than the national average of 81.4%.
+77.7% of Darton West residents describe their health as ‘very good’ or ‘good’.
+More than the borough average but fewer than the national average of 81.4%.
 On the other hand only 6.9% feel their health is ‘bad’ or ‘very bad’, compared to a borough average of 8.4%.
-7.7% of the population provide unpaid care for between 1 and 19 hours each week, 1% more than the borough average.
+7.7% of the people provide unpaid care for between 1 and 19 hours each week, 1% more than the borough average.
 However, 3% provide unpaid care for 50 hours or more each week, which is slightly below the borough average.

 Education and work

-27.4% of the population have no educational qualifications, compared to a borough average of 32.3%.
-23% are educated to degree level or above, which is only slightly below the regional average and almost 6% higher than the borough average.
-Higher managerial, administrative, and professional occupations employ 8.4% of workers, compared to only 6.2% across the borough as a whole.
-Wholesale and retail trades are the largest single employment group at 16.3%, followed closely by human health and social work activities at 15.3%.
+27.4% of people have no qualifications, compared to a borough average of 32.3%.
+23% have degree level or above.
+Which is only slightly below the regional average and almost 6% higher than the borough average.
+Higher manager, admin, and higher jobs employ 8.4% of workers.
+Compared to only 6.2% across the borough as a whole.
+Wholesale and retail trades are the largest single employment group at 16.3%.
+Followed closely by human health and social work jobs at 15.3%.
 47% drive a car or van to travel to work this is almost 10% more than the national average.